bbc/Strophejs-PubSub-Demo/README.md

 A simple demo of Publish/Subscribe in the browser using Strophe.js

 This consists of a client.html and a publisher.html and a working XMPP setup (see below).
-Once you have added the configuration details for your setup, you should be able to go to the publisher.html and send HTML and txt messages.
+You will be able to go to the publisher.html and send HTML and txt messages.
 Any number of people who have connected to client.html will recieved these messages and display them on their screen.
+This demo is not meant for production use, and serves to get people up and running with the technology as quickly as possible.

 Browser Support
 ---------------